christianabusca/python365/README.md

 # python365
-Python 365 is a project of mine on learning python by creating projects in relation to different fields.
+Python 365 is my project dedicated to learning Python by creating projects related to various fields over the course of a year.
+I am committed to this challenge, drawing upon the knowledge I gain from working on different Python projects in diverse domains.